Sony Xperia XA2

 The Sony Xperia XA2 is an Android smartphone manufactured and marketed by Sony.
 Part of the Xperia X series, the device was announced to the public along with the Xperia XA2 Ultra and Xperia L2 at the annual 2018 Consumer Electronics Show on January 8, 2018.
 This was the last Sony phone to have the Sony logo above the screen on the front of the Phone.

 Specifications

 Hardware

 The device features a 5.2 in 1080p screen.

 The rear-facing camera of the Xperia XA2 is 23 megapixels.
 The front-facing camera is 8 MP.
+The Xperia XA2 was the last Xperia to have a dedicated shutter button in the Sony midrange series until its reintroduction, albeit with a different mechanism, on Sony Xperia 10 VII.

 Software

 The Xperia XA2 is preinstalled with Android 8.0 Oreo with Sony's custom interface and software.
 It is upgradable to Android 9 Pie.